 Woman unboxing a Ferguson Farms frozen meat delivery box

-A quarter cow typically requires around 4–5 cubic feet of freezer space—about the size of a small chest freezer, or roughly half of a standard upright freezer.
+A quarter share typically requires around 4–5 cubic feet of freezer space — about the size of a small chest freezer or roughly half of a standard upright freezer.
+For households of 2–4 people, this amount of beef can last 3–6 months depending on cooking frequency.

-• Like the idea of being stocked for months at a time
+• You prefer being stocked for months at a time

 When It Might Not Make Sense